 - Endoderm: The lungs, intestines, urinary system, thyroid, liver, and pancreas form from the endoderm.

 While these organs are developing, the primitive placenta and umbilical cord are functioning and are providing your baby with the nourishment and oxygen necessary for survival.

 Your growing baby is vulnerable to the effects of various elements including the use of certain medications, illegal drugs, excessive alcohol consumption, and infections, such as rubella.

 Baby's size at 5 weeks pregnant

 At 5 weeks pregnant, your baby is the size of a sesame seed.

-If you have questions regarding your pregnancy, be sure to contact your health care provider.
-Call your doctor if you are experiencing symptoms of an ectopic pregnancy or miscarriage such as vaginal bleeding or passage of tissue, leaking vaginal fluid, feeling faint or dizzy, low blood pressure, rectal pressure, shoulder pain and severe pelvic pain or cramping.
+If you have questions regarding your pregnancy, be sure to contact your healthcare provider.
+Call your doctor if you are experiencing symptoms of an ectopic pregnancy or miscarriage, such as vaginal bleeding or passage of tissue, leaking vaginal fluid, feeling faint or dizzy, low blood pressure, rectal pressure, shoulder pain, severe pelvic pain, or cramping.

 This MNT Knowledge Center feature is part of a series of articles on pregnancy.
 It provides a summary of each stage of pregnancy, what to expect, and insights into how your baby is developing.